Current students, faculty and staff have 2 options for personal sites:

 Content management support is provided through specialized group training, Help Desk support, and online documentation.

-To start your Google Site, see these directions Create, name or copy a site
+To start your Google Site, see these consult Create, name or copy a site.

 Personal /~web/ sites (commonly referred to a "tilde web sites") are available on request.
 The full URL for these sites will be www.d.umn.edu/~<your-username>.

 The primary purpose of this Unix-based service is to support course work at UMD as needed.
 ITSS provides support for the Self Service tool only; users are responsible for building, securing, and maintaining their site.

 Current students, faculty and staff may request a personal /~web/ site via the Personal Web Space Self Service portal.